 designated a smoking area.
 That area needs to be physically isolated from the

 rest of the interior, i.e. it needs to be enclosed and the smoky air vented to

 Get air flowing

 Try to get out of the office on your lunch breaks – preferably somewhere with good natural ventilation.
-Even a walk round the block should help; if your building is “sick”, then chances are the indoor pollution is worse than that outside.
+Even a walk round the block should help; if your building is “sick”, chances are that the indoor pollution is worse than outside.

 Meet your building manager

 Find out who’s responsible for maintenance of the ventilation system – and when it was last checked.
 All ventilation, heating or cooling systems, including humidifiers, dehumidifiers and air filters, need to be regularly cleaned and adjusted.
 Also report any signs of damp or mould, and if the air feels excessively humid or dry.

 Reduce potential indoor air pollution sources